Disclaimer:

-Approximately 12km long, 4-5 hours, mostly very clear but poorly marked.
+Approximately 12km long, 4-5 hours, mostly very clear but poorly marked in places.

 Approximately 15km long, 4-6 hours, okay condition, sparsely marked (Crossing the river Claire still the hardest bit to navigate).